 a) Broad sets of applicability.

 We live in an increasingly connected world.
-The demand for wireless communications is increasing at nearly 50% per year according to the Cisco Visual Networking Index [REF 1].
+The demand for wireless communications is increasing at nearly 50% per year according to the Cisco Visual Networking Index[1].
 Three numbers capture the global ever-accelerating need for bandwidth and wireless: by 2021 more than half of 17 billion connected devices will be mobile, 65% of the IP traffic will be from mobile devices, 80% of the internet traffic will be video requiring high speed wireless.
 This enormous utilization results in a need for a continued increase in the capacity of wireless networks.
 This capacity can be satisfied by the availability of additional unlicensed spectrum.

 There are multiple solutions that can provide an increase in the available spectrum and increase the spectrum reuse in a given area, as well as increased speed.
-WiGig solutions, defined in IEEE 802.11ad, .11mc, .11aj and 802.11ay are such examples.
+WiGig® solutions, defined in IEEE 802.11ad, .11mc, .11aj and 802.11ay are such examples.
 However, the continued deployment and growth of 802.11 technology relies on accessing further unlicensed spectrum based on the expected growth in the future.
 Additionally, non- RF based solutions may be preferred for multiple complementary use-cases, like environments where traditional RF solutions are not allowed due to safety and/or security, underwater communications, M2M or when confidentiality considerations prevents their use for example in the banking and defense industries.

 The light spectrum, for the most part, has been underutilised for free space communication.
 The visible light and near infrared (IR) spectrum alone stretches from approximately 250 THz to 800 THz, which means that there is potentially more than 1000 times more bandwidth than the entire RF spectrum of approx. 300 GHz.
 Both the visible light spectrum and the IR spectrum are unlicensed and could be used primarily in short-range wireless scenarios.
 In addition, the use of light for communications also enables the increasingly dense deployment of smaller and smaller cells.